Think Beyond Daylight

 Spotlight the Entry

 A coach-style sconce can find a happy home in a range of settings.
-The burnished-metal look and handsome shape are compatible with such a formal architecture as Federal and such a whimsical style as cottage.
+The burnished-metal look and handsome shape are compatible with formal architecture such as Federal and whimsical style such as cottage.

 Add Signature Details

 Fresh paint and a beautiful applied molding design draw eyes to this front door without compromising its historical charm.
 Welcoming touches such as a hand-painted house number and yellow wreath enhance the exterior's personality and curb appeal.

 Extend your style personality to the front door by painting it a bold, bright color and adding complementary accessories.
 These no-fail color choices are flattering for all exteriors.

 Just like your interior lighting plan, exterior lighting can benefit from some variation.
 On this porch, a combination of sconces and overhead lighting not only adds interest but also provides task lighting for lounging and reading after dark.

 Your landscape doesn't have to stop at the front steps.
 Keep the momentum going by filling extra-large planters full of ferns that mimic the green of your garden.
 This front porch gets playful by varying the size and height of its planters by the entrance.